 There are more than one reasons for that.
 The first one being the fact that Aerogel is very hard to manufacture, even with the advancements that we have had in term of its production.

 The largest Aerogel panels the industry managed to produce was a 90x90 cm panel.
 And this size is only possible through highly advanced machines.

 If you were to search for aerogels to buy, the highest specification that you can find is 30x30cm.
 Special orders must be placed if you need higher sizes.

 The price is another factor that prevents many from using or experimenting with Aerogel.
 The costly manufacturing process results in that cost being transferred to the buyers.

 The result is that a silica Aerogel measuring 2.5 cm x 2.5 cm x 1.0 cm costs upwards of $50.

 One of the major challenges faced by the Aerogel industry is the brittle nature of the solid.
 Make no mistake, the material is strong and can hold many times its weight.

 However, the material does not hold up well under tension.

-Advancements are made towards simplifying the manufacturing process of Aerogel and improving its structural integrity.
-Once these limitations are addressed, Aerogel will surely get to more people and products.
+Advancements are happening towards simplifying the manufacturing process of Aerogel and improving its structural integrity.
+Once these limitations are addressed, Aerogel will get to more people and products.

 Lack of industries vested in Aerogel production is also another reason why Aerogels aren’t that popular.